MrSwitch/hello.js/README.md

 Please adopt the continuous integration tests.

-	#Using NodeJS on your dev environment, cd into the project root and install dev dependencies
+	# Using NodeJS on your dev environment
+	# cd into the project root and install dev dependencies
 	npm install -l

 	# run continuous integration tests
 	npm test

-	# open a couple of browsers wuth the given URL, e.g. it'll say "Karma v0.9.8 server started at http://localhost:9876/", so open that URL in a couple of browsers.
+Open a couple of browsers with the given URL (e.g. it'll say "Karma v0.9.8 server started at http://localhost:9876/").
+The tests are triggered when the code is modified
-	# Save any changes and the tests will be initated